 Available Full Limited Seats

-Tour starts 09.00.
 Leaving our capital city of Edinburgh we stop to view the Forth Bridge, opened in 1890 for the passage of trains heading north.
 We then travel on through the Kingdom of Fife with its stunning coastal scenery before stopping at the ancient university town of St Andrews.
 Known as the Home of Golf, the town also boasts the magnificent ruins of a 12th Century Cathedral.
-We then travel on to Aberdeen via Dunottar Castle and board the ferry for the overnight journey to the Shetland Islands.
+We then travel on to Aberdeen via Dunnottar Castle, perched dramatically on the edge of the North Sea, and board the ferry for the overnight journey to the Shetland Islands.
 (Overnight: Ferry)

-After sailing into Lerwick we spend the morning enjoying the main town of Shetland.
-We then spend the afternoon in the north of the island exploring the fantastic coastal areas of Lunna and Eshaness before we return for a night out in the Shetland capital!
+After sailing into Lerwick we spend the morning enjoying the main town of Shetland including a visit to Clickimin Broch.
+After a visit to Scalloway Castle we then spend the afternoon in the north of the island exploring the fantastic coastal areas of Lunna and Eshaness before we return for a night out in the Shetland capital!
 (Overnight: Lerwick)

-In the south of Shetland we will visit one of Scotland's finest prehistoric sites, before moving onto the old capital, Scalloway with its imposing castle.
+In the west of Shetland we will visit the islands of Burra and Trondra before heading to the stunning beach at St Ninian's Isle.
+We then visit Jarslhoff, one of Scotland's finest prehistoric sites, before moving onto the stunning cliffs and sea views at Sumburgh in the far south of the island.
 We return to Lerwick to prepare for the main event with some celebrations in town with the locals.
 (Overnight: Lerwick)

 The big day!
 You get to watch the junior Jarl Squad (young Vikings) have their own parade before the main event.
 Vikings make their way through the streets culminating in the ceremonial burning of a full size replica Viking Long Ship.
 Your Guide will be available throughout the day to make sure you don't miss any of the world famous festival.
 (Overnight: Lerwick)